"

 Hévíz – rethinking health tourism

-Alföld Slow – slow down in the spirit of sustainability
+Alföld Slow – slow down for sustainability

-Alföld Slow – slow down in the spirit of sustainability
+Alföld Slow – slow down for sustainability

 Novohrad–Nógrád Geopark – protecting natural and cultural heritage

-The UNESCO-recognised Novohrad–Nógrád Geopark, the world’s first cross-border geopark from its inception, exemplifies how geological heritage preservation can be harmonised with sustainable tourism.
-The I-DEST system provides opportunities for geological sites, nature trails, and local museums to function not only as natural assets but also as community treasures.
+The I-DEST system enables geological sites, nature trails, and local museums to function not only as natural assets but also as community treasures.

 Novohrad–Nógrád Geopark – protecting natural and cultural heritage